rdd-giga/qlear-engineering/index.md

 ##### QLEAR is helping to create healthier, more efficient, and green buildings by allowing them to communicate with the people who live, work, and play in them.
-QLEAR is an hardware agnostic platform that tells you about and improves indoor environmental quality and building performance.
 Come join a small team, passionate about environmental sustainability to help build an open, highly scalable platform.

 ---